Deferred Compensation

 Social Security Taxes: The Pay-As-You-Go Game

-This tax is split into two parts:
+This tax is divided into two components:

 How Deferred Compensation Affects Social Security Taxes

-For instance:
+For example:

-• Year of Earnings: If you make $100,000 in 2024 and defer $20,000, you’ll pay Social Security tax on the full $100,000 in 2024.
+• Year of Earnings: If you earn $100,000 in 2024 and defer $20,000, you’ll pay Social Security tax on the full $100,000 in 2024.

 Why Deferred Compensation Doesn't Dodge Social Security Taxes